 Rajkummar Rao On Janhvi Kapoor: She Is Such A Sincere And Hardworking Actor

-Rajkummar Rao is all praises for her co-star Janhvi Kapoor, with whom he will be collaborating in horror comedy, Rooh-Afza.
+Rajkummar Rao is all praises for his co-star Janhvi Kapoor, with whom he will be collaborating in the horror comedy, Rooh-Afza.
 The film will be directed by Hardik Mehta and co-produced by Dinesh Vijan and Mrighdeep Sing Lamba.
-Shooting on the horror comedy is currently underway in Agra after the crew completed their Manali schedule.
+The shooting for the horror-comedy is currently underway in Agra after the crew completed their Manali schedule.

 Super 30 Box Office Collection: Day 1 Business Report Of Hrithik Roshan Starrer